ABOUT EVIDENTIA

 Why we built Evidentia

-Evidentia was founded because of the ever-increasing gap between AML expectations and the day-to-day reality of small UK accountancy firms.
-Solo practitioners, owner-led firms, and micro practices are expected to keep AML records current, clear, and defensible, but the responsibility often sits with one busy owner or senior person who is also trying to run the practice and serve clients.
-The key challenge is that AML upkeep has become an intermittent, stressful, and non-billable burden.
+Solo practitioners, owner-led firms, and micro practices are expected to show that AML checks have been reviewed properly over time, even when the responsibility sits with one busy owner or senior person who is also trying to run the practice and serve clients.
+The key challenge is that keeping existing client AML records current has become a stressful and non-billable burden.

 Post-onboarding AML compliance